 NOTE: Step 4 in Figure 6.2H.2.1-1 may be triggered at the VFL Server NWDAF by VFL server NWDAF itself or a request from a consumer.

 If the NWDAF can not perform as VFL Server, it first discovers and selects another VFL Server NWDAF from NRF by invoking the Nnrf_NFDiscovery_Request service operation.
-The following criteria might be used: Analytics ID, Time Period of Interest, and Service Area.
+The following criteria might be used: Analytics ID, VFL capability type as VFL server, Time Period of Interest, and optional Service Area.

 Once the VFL Server NWDAF is determined, the VFL Server NWDAF discovers other NWDAF(s) and/or AF(s) as VFL Client from NRF by invoking the Nnrf_NFDiscovery_Request service operation.
-The following criteria might be used: Analytics ID, and Service Area.
+The following criteria might be used: NF type (i.e. NWDAF type, AF type, or NEF type), Analytics ID, VFL capability type (i.e.VFL client), Time Period of Interest and and optional Service Area.

+6.2H.2.1.2 Registration and Discovery procedure for Vertical Federated Learning when AF is acting as the VFL server

+The procedure below shows registration and discovery for VFL training and inference when the AF is the AF server, the AF can be trusted or untrused one.
+There can be multiple NWDAFs as VFL clients.

+Editor´s note: The following is FFS: a deployment scenario that can also be agreed between operator and application service provider is when untrusted AF is the VFL server and only one NWDAF will be the VFL client.
+In such case the VFL Server can be configured to go directly to preparation procedure in clause 6.2H.2.2.